 Furthermore, since lockdown, we’ve seen a positive shift in our attitudes towards companies attempting to do good.

-These trends look to set to continue into next year.
-So what can you do to ensure your business is ready for next year?
+These trends look to set to continue .
+So what can you do to ensure your business has adapted to changing customer behaviour?

 1. Review your customer behaviour

 With over three-quarters of us picking up new habits and routines in the wake of COVID-19, it's essential you’re aware how your customers may have changed.
 More of us are working from home with greater control over our own schedules.
 This has resulted in half of us doing more activities through personal choice which has driven the need to redesign purchasing journeys.
 Its never been more important to have a smooth, self-sufficient online customer experience.

 Brands that innovate for the future are leading the way.
 I’ve witnessed this myself with my own clients.
 For Inno Construction, based in Kent, they quickly identified customer demand was changing and wanted to understand more.